 Common Names for Epimedium and Its Reputed Aphrodisiac Qualities

 Two common names for E. grandiflorum that draw their inspiration from the unique shape of the blooms are "bishop's hat" and "fairy wings."
-I would have selected "jester's hat" as a name, myself, but nobody has ever asked for my input on the subject.

 You've probably heard of "horny goat weed," but you may not know that the "weed" in question is epimedium.
 More specifically, "horny goat weed" refers to an herbal supplement used in traditional Chinese medicine to treat erectile dysfunction in men (as well as sexual dysfunction in women).
 E. grandiflorum (and some other species native to China) is the source of this herbal supplement.
 According to Cathy Wong, ND, About.com's Alternative Medicine Expert, "There isn't enough information on horny goat weed to safely recommend it...."